Subsidy Library

 £136.95

-gateway · one-off
+per gateway · one-off

 format_list_bulleted What to do

-• Excavate the full width of the gateway by the full length of the gate (when it is open into the field at 90 degrees).
+• Excavate the full width of the gateway by the full length of the gate (when open at 90 degrees) to a depth of at least 150mm or a naturally occurring hard surface.

 • Overlay the excavated area with a geotextile membrane.